Pilatus PC-24: Flight testing

-In the fourth quarter of 2018,the aircraft was certified to land on dry sand and gravel.
+In the fourth quarter of 2018, the aircraft was certified by EU and US air authorities to land on and take off from dry sand or gravel runways.
 Australian RFDS was scheduled to start medevac in 2019.

 Transport Canada certification was awarded on 27 June 2019.

-In February 2020, the design was approved for rough field operation, certifying the aircraft to operate from grass, wet earth and snow-covered surfaces, following a multiyear certification campaign.
+In February 2020, the design was approved for rough field operation, certifying the aircraft to operate to and from grass, wet earth and snow-covered surfaces, following a multiyear certification campaign.

-As of February 2020, the aircraft can operate from grass, wet earth, dry sand, gravel and snow.

 Production

 In late 2014, an agreement between Pilatus and FlightSafety International will see the latter conduct US-based PC-24 pilot and technician training in Dallas, Texas.
 In May 2017, series production was under way for a fourth quarter first delivery to PlaneSense, following certification.

 In December 2017, eight PC-24s were on the assembly line and 23 deliveries were planned for 2018.
 The first customer delivery was completed on 7 February 2018 to PlaneSense.

 In 2018, 23 to 24 were planned for delivery, with 40 planned for 2019 and then 50 per year.